 At Happy Beds, we believe everybody deserves a good night’s sleep, especially when you’re going through stressful times and need rest more than ever.
 And when it comes to stress, there aren’t many things more worrying than moving home.

-So, we conducted a survey of 2,000 people from across the country to find out how buying and selling has affected their kip and discover what moving issues are keeping them up at night.
+So, we conducted a survey of 2,000 people from across the country to discover how buying and selling has affected their kip and discover what moving issues are keeping them up at night.

-As part of our moving home survey, we found that the average person has moved fewer than 5 times in their life.
-In fact, 1 in 10 have only moved once.
+As part of our moving home survey, we found that the average person has moved fewer than 5 times in their life, with 1 in 10 having only moved once.
 However, that hasn’t prevented lost sleep.

-Our survey revealed that 87% of people find moving home stressful, and 71% have lost at least one night’s sleep as a result.
-Shockingly, 10% had their sleep severely disrupted for more than a week before their big move.
+Our survey revealed that 87% of people find moving home stressful, and 71% have lost at least one night’s sleep.
+10% had their sleep severely disrupted for more than a week before their big move.

 With so many things to do and change afoot, it is understandable that anyone moving home may feel anxious or stressed.